seacap wave energy converter (WEC)

 A 1:20 scaled model of the device has been tested in a wave tank, at DGA Hydrodynamics (Rouen, France), confirming previous CFD yield calculations: in sea state conditions typical of the French Atlantic, the load factor achieved is 25%, which can be enhanced to 30% using a proprietary “latching” system.
 The new generation equipment should improve the performance even further.

 Beyond the usual electricity production towards a shore base sub-station, the platform allows the on-site conversion of this energy into “clean hydrogen » for new emerging market applications, particularly in the mobile sector (ground and marine transportation).

-Active control of the power take-off is necessary in orderto maximise power capture across the wide range of sea-states encountered offshore and can also improve survivability.
+The economic viability of a wave energy converter (WEC) depends largely on its power take-off system (PTO).
+Active control of the PTO is necessary in order to maximize power capture across the wide range of sea-states encountered offshore and, can also improve survivability.

 As developer of an innovative WEC design made of several proven modular components and, ultimately integrator of a complete marine energy WEC, Hydrocap has made its primary goal to design SEACAP around the most reliable and efficient components, contributing to bring to market a new step change generation of PTO.
 The economics of the system are directly proportional to the efficiency of the conversion process and the type of generators used (see below).

 After analysis of numerous options available, or, in development, the solution retained by Hydrocap team has been a new type of direct-drive linear switched-reluctance electric generator, whose second generation is currently developed within SEA-TITAN, a European H2020 funded project started earlier this year, in which Hydrocap is a collaborative partner, together with leading European actors of the electrical and marine energy sector.